 - 4. Move the graphics cursor below the selected line and left-click to place the dimension.
 (Note that the value displayed on your screen might be different than what is shown in the figure above.) - 5.
 The message "Select Geometry to Dimension" is displayed in the Status Bar area, at the bottom of the Inventor window.
 Select the lower right-vertical line. - 6.
-Pick a location toward the right of the sketch to place the dimension. - ❖ The General Dimension command will create a length dimension if a single line is selected.
+Pick a location toward the right of the sketch to place the dimension.

+- 7. Accept the default value by clicking on the Accept button as shown. - The General Dimension command will create a length dimension if a single line is selected.

-- 7. The message "Select Geometry to Dimension" is displayed in the Status Bar area, located at the bottom of the Inventor window.
-Select the top-horizontal line as shown below. - 8.
-Select the bottom-horizontal line as shown below.
+8. The message "Select Geometry to Dimension" is displayed in the Status Bar area, located at the bottom of the Inventor window.
+Select the top-horizontal line as shown below.

+9. Select the bottom-horizontal line as shown below.

-- 9. Pick a location to the left of the sketch to place the dimension. - ❖ When two parallel lines are selected, the General Dimension command will create a dimension measuring the distance between them.
+10. Pick a location to the left of the sketch to place the dimension.

+When two parallel lines are selected, the General Dimension command will create a dimension measuring the distance between them.

-10. On you own, repeat the above steps and create additional dimensions so that the sketch appears as shown.
+11. On you own, repeat the above steps and create additional dimensions (accepting the default values created by Inventor) so that the sketch appears as shown.